panulogic/cisf/README.md

 Note 'cisf.fs' is not available on browser.

-Notee 'fs' and 'path' are (currently) the only two  Node.js core APIs available via cisf.
+'fs' and 'path' are (currently) the only two  Node.js core APIs available via cisf and it will likely remain that way.

 We added those two because we think they are the most useful and most frequently used core APIs.
-That may or may not apply ot your application but that's the tradeoff we made between keeping Cisf simple and making reducing the number of require-statements you and us havce to make every day.

 ##### 3.9 r()